Tulipa sylvestris

 It was first recorded as being naturalised in Britain in the late 17th century.

 Description

 It is a bulb-forming perennial, with narrow blue-grey leaves and usually with 1 or 2 flowers per stem.
-The stem can reach up to 50cm tall.
+The stem can reach up to 50 cm tall.
 The scented blooms appear between April and May, and the yellow flowers are sometimes tinged red on the outside.

 They rarely produce seed and are pollinated by small insects.

+Biochemicals

+Some tuliposides - a family of biochemicals -found in Tulipa sylvestris include: